bartvanbenthem/aks-contacts/README.md

 # aks2contact
-display all the contacts per namespace on an RBAC enabled Kubernetes cluster
+display all the contacts per namespace or listner on an RBAC enabled Kubernetes cluster